hilton/hilton.github.com/blog/_posts/2024-11-19-ambiguous-naming.md

 Someone I know recently received an invitation to speak at an academic conference with ‘Congress Helsinki 2025’ in its name.
-The letter also contained practical information, including the location:
+The letter also contained practical information, and the location:

 > The session will be held on 03/04/2025, from 09:00 to 10:00 in Copenhagen*.